MY MILESTONES:

 1996 I chanced the works by Peter Senge in 1996.
 I was placed within a masterplanning team with the Home Affairs Ministry in Singapore.
 To prepare us for the programme, sixty officers from across the Ministry attended a week-long course with Dr Daniel Kim, an associate of Dr Peter Senge.
 He was invited to conduct the programme by Mr Peter Chan, the Permanent Secretary of the Ministry at that time.

-As I underwent the programme, it began to answer for me the questions I had been holding on to for seven years prior.
+As I underwent the programme, it began to answer for me the questions I had been holding back from seven years ago.
 The answers stacked up for me, and since then, there has been no turning back.
-The work proved so formative and ground-breaking as it can get, for me, let us say, it has spoiled me for all other works that were to come after that.
+The work proved so formative and ground-breaking as it can get, for me, let us say, it has spoiled me for all other works that was to come after that.
 The work can explain any other works.
 That is putting it mildly.

 1997-2008 Assigned as a lead facilitator for programmes to facilitate or train police officers in the understanding and use of the five disciplines.

-1999 – 2002 Completed a year-long study on the five disciplines and their practices with Dr Daniel Kim and Diane Cory under the auspices of the Civil Service College.
-This programme prepares public officers to be internal consultants for the work for their organization.
-I graduated from the programme in 2000 while also acting as a teaching aide to my peers.
+2000 Four years on, I attended a year-long programme in 1999 under the tutelage of Dr Daniel Kim, once again and Ms Diane Cory.
+This programme prepares public officers to be internal consultants of the work for their organization.
+I graduated the programme in 2000 while also acting as teaching aide to my peers.

-2003 and 2008 During this period, my practice increasingly evolved from within my organization to include the use and application of the work across various organizations in the public sector as well as presented at conferences around the region in Asia including Vietnam Cambodia, Indonesia, India, and Hong Kong.
+2003 and 2008 During this period, my practice increasingly evolved from within my organizations to also include the use and application of the work across various organizations in the public sector as well as presented at conferences around the region in Asia including Vietnam Cambodia, Indonesia, India and Hong Kong.

-I also founded and set up a practitioners’ network in Singapore (the predecessor of SoL Singapore today) with a view to sharing the works beyond the public sector to all sectors in and around Singapore.
+I also founded and setup a practitioners’ network in Singapore (the predecessor of SoL Singapore today) with a view to share the works beyond the public sector to all sectors in and around Singapore.
 I presented my early works of the onion at the Systems Thinking in Action Conference in 2006.

 The practice increasingly involved shared spaces.
-This would include areas such as education, or regional conflicts, or more recently in the case of Botswana defining and working with persistent issues of national interests.
-I use these persistent issues as an entry point for the work with the national client.
+This would include ares such as education, or regional conflicts or as in more recently in the case of Botswana define and work with persistent issues of national interests.
+I use these persistent issues as an entry point for the works with the national client.

-2013 I decided in 2013, to set up my practice and organization here in Botswana with a view to build three distinct arms of this work: training, research, and consultancy and focus on creating the processes required in building and handling the issue and on completing they become case studies.
+2013 I decided in 2013, to setup my practice and organization here in Botswana with a view to build three distinct arms of this work: training, research and consultancy and focus on creating the processes required in building and handling the issue and on completion they become case studies.
 The time also allowed me to assimilate my personal experiences on the continent.

 2018 In the middle of 2018, an opportunity arose to study the state of national unemployment in Botswana.
 The study involved collecting data over a fifty-year period and covering demographics ranging from population, education attainments and performance of the economy by sectors.
 The study reached a good conclusion in early 2019 by February.